 Breastfeeding while taking chlorpheniramine:

-If a male takes chlorpheniramine, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a man takes chlorpheniramine, could it affect fertility or increase the chance of birth defects?

-Studies have not been done to see if chlorpheniramine could affect male fertility or increase the chance of birth defects.
-In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+There are some case reports of low sperm activity with long-term antihistamine use in men.
+This might affect men’s fertility (ability to get a woman pregnant).
+This effect went away when the medications were stopped.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here to view references.